KnabberKiste/firmware-base/docs/knabbercan.md

 When a node is powered up, it must follow this procedure:

 1. Initialize internal resources and CAN hardware
+2. As soon as the node is ready for addressing, it sets it's `DAISY` signal to be pulled-up.
-2. Assert if the `CONN_IN` signal is LOW.
+3. Assert if the `CONN_IN` signal is LOW.
 When `CONN_IN` is low, it performs the following steps:
     1. The node assigns address 1 to itself
     3. The node checks the `CONN_OUT` signal.
 If it is HIGH, it performs the following steps:
         1. An `ADDRESSING_START` event is emitted indicating the addressing procedure has been started
-        2. The `DAISY_OUT` signal is set to HIGH for the next node
+        2. The node waits for the next node to set it's DAISY signal to be pulled-up
-        3. The node starts emitting `ADDRESSING_NEXT` events repeatedly until it receives an `ADDRESSING_SUCCESS` event.
+        3. The node strongly ties `DAISY_OUT` to ground.
+        4. The node emits an `ADDRESSING_NEXT` event for the next node to get it's address from
-        4. The node waits for an `ADDRESSING_FINISHED` event to be received an then returns to the application.
+        5. The node waits for an `ADDRESSING_FINISHED` event to be received an then returns to the application.
     4. If `CONN_OUT` is LOW the node returns to the application.
-3. If `CONN_IN` is high, the node performs the following steps:
+4. If `CONN_IN` is high, the node performs the following steps:
-    1. The node waits for `DAISY_IN` to become HIGH.
+    1. The node waits for `DAISY_IN` to become LOW.
     2. The node waits for an `ADDRESSING_NEXT` event to be received.
 It then assigns the next-higher address from the address of the node which sent the event to itself.
     3. The node emits an `ADDRESSING_SUCCESS` message with it's newly-assigned address.
     4. The node checks the `CONN_OUT` signal.
 If it is HIGH, it performs the following steps:
-        1. The `DAISY_OUT` signal is set to HIGH for the next node
+        1. The node waits for the next node to set it's DAISY signal to be pulled-up
-        2. The node starts emitting `ADDRESSING_NEXT` events repeatedly until it receives an `ADDRESSING_SUCCESS` event.
+        2. The node strongly `DAISY_OUT` to ground.
+        3. The node emits an `ADDRESSING_NEXT` event for the next node to get it's address from
-        3. The node waits for an `ADDRESSING_FINISHED` event to be received an then returns to the application.
+        4. The node waits for an `ADDRESSING_FINISHED` event to be received an then returns to the application.
     5. If `CONN_OUT` is LOW, the node emits an `ADDRESSING_FINISHED` event and returns to the application.
+5. After addressing is finished, the `DAISY_IN` signal is set to pull-down again.

 This results in every node being assigned a node ID incrementally from the first OUT port to the last IN port, accounting for varying boot times.